eschudt/hashistack-digitalocean/README.md

 # terra-nomad-consul
 Terraform to setup a consul and nomad cluster by building the number of servers and clients specified.
-Uses digital ocean as a provider to create the droplets needed.
+It wraps them around a firewall that can only be accesses via a bastion host (ssh) and a load balancer (http) Uses digital ocean as a provider to create the droplets needed.

 It starts nomad and consul as a service and automatically connects all nodes in the cluster